criblpacks/cribl-google-workspace-rest-io/README.md

 ## Release Notes

 ### Version 1.0.2
+* Converted the sourcetypes assigned to each Collector to variabes.

+### Version 1.0.2
 * Bug fix: Implemented tighter lookup restraints in the `cribl_gws` pipeline to allow for duplicate action values in the `gws_events.csv` lookup

 ### Version 1.0.1